 We take pride in our work of capturing traditional Indian, Pakistani, Bangladeshi and Srilankan Ceremonial Functions like Engagements, Weddings, and Mehndi.
 Be it traditional Hindu, Muslim, Sikh, Christian, Parsi or Buddhist weddings, we give our utmost attention to detail.

 The Canberra Bride - A South Indian Bride's Photo-shoot (Bridal)

-Bridal Photo-Shoot has to be one of our most favourite style.
-With proper styling and a lot of patients from the Bride, we can create from gorgeous artistic photos and take some candid photos documenting the precious moments before the wedding.
+Bridal Photo-Shoot has to be one of our most favorite style of photography.
+With proper styling and a lot of patience from the Bride, we can create from gorgeous artistic photos and take some candid photos documenting the precious moments before the wedding.

 "BAARAT, BRIDAL, SHAADI, BIDAAI AND GIDHA" It was an early morning wakey for us this day.
 We reached at the groom's place at about 0700 on one of the colder winter mornings to cover all the pre-wedding rituals.
 Everyone was set for the ritual and the house was being decorated with colourful patterns on the floor.

 The female members of the family then started preparing for the PITHI ritual where turmeric along with other herbs is applied to the groom-to-be's hands and face.
 They sang traditional wedding songs which were very interesting.
 Once all the rituals were complete, we left for the wedding ceremony at the Glenwood/Parklea GURUDWARA.

 On reaching the place, the bride was almost ready and was waiting in one of the rooms in the gurudwara.
 We had some great bridal shots during this time.
 The bride looked absolutely stunning and was a natural p…